 - Remember that everyone starts at the beginning.
 Those who have larger numbers than you have probably been blogging for A LOT longer than you have.
 It takes time to grow authentically.
 So, ground yourself in the fact that everyone starts at the beginning.

 - Everyone’s journey is different.
 There is so much can play into how you grow – the time you have to put in, your niche, your target audience, content, and so much more.
 Your path is never going to be the same as someone else’s path.
 Celebrate this!
 Your journey is your own, so rock it out and do your thing.
+SEO Tools Centre offers a Sentence Rewriter Online so you can ensure you write unique articles.

 - Stay in YOUR lane!
 I can’t say this enough.
 Keep your blinders on.
 Don’t fall into the comparison trap.
 Focus on what’s best for you, your blog, and your target audience.
 Take pride in your originality and uniqueness!